abenezer54/Clearance-Management-System/README.md

 ### Dependencies

-- inorder for the mail integration to work you should download javax.mail and add it to the dependencies in your code editors.
+- inorder for the mail integration to work you should add javax.mail  to the dependencies in your code editors.

 ## Contribution and Feedback